elkmire/Lemonade/README.md

 ### How do I share an encrypted file with someone?

-1. Obtain their public key file (.lim)
+1. Obtain their public key file (.lim) or shared symmetric key file (.lim)
-2. Import their public key in your Lemonade app
+2. Import the key in your Lemonade app
-3. Encrypt your file using their public key
+3. Encrypt your file using their public key or shared symmetric key
 4. Send them the encrypted file (.lmn)
-5. They can decrypt it using their private key
+5. They can decrypt it using their private key or shared symmetric key

 ### What if I need to use Lemonade on multiple devices?